 The criticisms vary but go something like this: Socialism saps a society of its creative vitality, stifles personal freedoms, and kills economic growth.
 In addition, many on the right see a fundamental (un-American?) unfairness in taking someone’s hard-earned wealth and then giving it to someone deemed less deserving.

 This last complaint sounds the most ironic to me.
 In terms of respected American institutions, few rank higher than the U.S. Armed Forces.
 And in terms of benefits offered and entitlements received, nothing comes close, neither in the private nor public sectors.

 So is the U.S. military socialist?

-It is by far the most progressive and left-leaning institution in America.
+In a strict sense, no, but it is by far the most progressive and left-leaning institution in America.
 Why does it work so well for all demographics and political backgrounds, including those who claim to hate socialism?
-I'm going to argue that the U.S. military is an example of what I call a socialist meritocracy.
-It provides the benefits of a comprehensive social welfare system combined with ample opportunities for individuals to excel and achieve.
-Sound like a contradiction?
-Well, hear me out.
+I want to argue the U.S. military is an example of what I call a socialist meritocracy.
+It provides the benefits of a comprehensive welfare system and ample opportunities for individuals to excel and achieve through their efforts.

-What exactly is “socialist” about the military?
+What is “socialist” about the military?

 100% health care coverage for you and your family